replikativ/konserve/README.md

 - *avoids blocking io*, the filestore for instance will not block any thread on reading.
 Support for writing and other stores is in the pipeline.

-The protocol is used in production and originates as an elementary storage protocol for [replikativ](https://github.com/replikativ/replikativ).

 ## Supported Backends